Black/African American History in Fort Collins#

 Celebrate Black History Month!

-February is Black History Month and Colorado State University, led by the Black/African American Cultural Center, is hosting several programs throughout the month to honor, celebrate, and educate about the history and experiences of Black/African Americans.
-Check out events below for more information.
+February is Black History Month and Colorado State University, led by the Black/African American Cultural Center, usually hosts several programs throughout January and February to honor, celebrate, and educate about the history and experiences of Black/African Americans.
+Check out their website for updates.

 Want to Explore Places in the Black History of Fort Collins?
 Try this Virtual Tour!